thewca/tnoodle/README.md

  - 48	2

 # Note:
- - At its first executing, about 50M's tables will be generated and written to disk.
-The generation spends several minutes, and it will speed up with multiple processors.
+ - At its first executing, about 10M's tables will be generated and written to disk.
+The generation spends several minutes and need at least 100M memory(4~5 times larger than execute it with generated tables), and it will speed up with multiple processors.

 # Algorithm:
  - [Tsai's 8-step 4x4x4 algorithm](http://cubezzz.dyndns.org/drupal/?q=node/view/73#comment-2588)